hadrienj/StoreIOS/readme.md

 });
 ```

+The `getList` method takes only one argument: the callback function using the retrieved list of files present in the Document folder of the application.
+The list is an array of file names (e.g. `['file1.txt', 'file2.txt', 'test.json']`).

-In this example, we get a list of each files in the Documents folder of the application.
+In this example, we get the list of files, iterate on this list and select only the `.txt` files.
+We then add these file names in a new array after removing the file extension `.txt`.

 # Dependencies